-While working with Nitasha, you will learn how to conceptualize cases in a systems focused way.
+While working with Nitasha, you will learn how to conceptualize cases in a systems-focused way.
 She will help you identify what the key issues are that impact each of your cases and the direction in which you should work toward change with your individuals, families, or couples You will be able to identify what your clients’ strengths are, what are their barriers to change, what are their patterns/cycles, and what makes each individual in the system unique to that system.
 You will find yourself in an open discussion of the multidimensionality of humanism and the systemic levels in which you and your clients exist in.

 Nitasha will also provide you with specific therapeutic tools and ideologies that can be used within your treatment of your clients.
 She will create space for open dialogue about these tools and ideologies for self-exploration as a therapist.
 You will have a sense of what works for you and your clients.
 There is no expectation of you applying these skills if you do not feel that they are right for you and your client.
-Nitasha very much puts you in the driver seat of the work that you are doing with your clients.
+You are in the driver’s seat of the work that you are doing with your clients.

 Supervision is an important part of your growth as a therapist.
 I perceive the impact of supervision to extend beyond just your work with clients.
 My philosophy of supervision is that there is a flow of give-and-take between therapist and supervisor.
 You will teach me about what makes you a therapist, and I will work within that framework to help you become the best therapist you can be in this season of your life.